MatteP1/thesis/Tasks.md

 - [x] Rewrite some of the proofs for two-lock
 - [x] Consider adding the specifications for the derivation proofs
 - [x] Refer to line numbers in proofs for two-lock
-- [ ] Check for correctness of line number references
 - [x] Proofread sequential and concurrent derivation section
 - [x] refactor specification macros to take the forall quantified variables as input
 - [x] Also make hocap viewshifts their own macros
 - [x] Make the \Qg variables in derivations \Qgseq and \Qgconc
 - [x] Refer to Appendix definitions when explaining isLast, All, Wrap_some, Proj_val, etc.
 - [x] Format Appendix
-- [ ] Correctly format "hoare triple" and "hocap style"

 - [x] fix readme
   - [x] formatting